 How can I be confident that Chapman Capital Advisors is not another ‘Bernie Madoff?’

-At CWA, we have important safeguards in place to give our clients confidence their assets are being handled with the utmost integrity.
+At CCA, we have important safeguards in place to give our clients confidence their assets are being handled with the utmost integrity.
 First, Charles Schwab is the independent custodian for our clients’ accounts.
 Charles Schwab is the largest custodian of client assets for independent advisors, with $800 billion in their custody as of 2015.
-Since our clients’ investments are held at Charles Schwab, the client account statements are produced by Schwab, not by Chapman Wealth Advisors.
+Since our clients’ investments are held at Charles Schwab, the client account statements are produced by Schwab, not by Chapman Capital Advisors.
 Employing a respected custodian such as Charles Schwab provides transparent and independent reporting for our clients.
 In addition, our clients can view their assets from any computer or device by logging on to Charles Schwab online.
 Using Charles Schwab as an independent custodian is a vital check and balance measure which helps protect our clients from fraud or identity theft.

 Our disciplined process helps our clients avoid making investment decisions based on emotions caused by market volatility.
 We rely on our decades of experience to remain calm when markets look bleak, and to remain steady when the market is irrationally exuberant.
 We remain even-tempered, and this centered approach helps our clients remain resolute in the face of market volatility.
 The consistent focus on our clients’ long term goals, supported by our even-tempered approach, improves our clients’ probability of success over time.